Trump: Reports Of Alleged Improper Conversation With Foreign Leader Are 'Ridiculous'

 The younger Biden joined the board of a Ukrainian gas company, Burisma, in 2014.

-Biden's campaign has so far not commented on the row over the intelligence community whistle-blower, which has mushroomed after the IC's top watchdog told House lawmakers on Thursday he would not reveal the details about it.
+Biden's campaign has so far not commented on the row over the intelligence community whistleblower, which has mushroomed after the IC's top watchdog told House lawmakers on Thursday he would not reveal the details about it.

 The Ukraine connection and other aspects of the story are so far unverified by officialdom.